-- Overall responsibility for the Plan's investments. - Compliance with legislative and regulatory requirements. - Define the terms of operation of the Investment Sub-Committee (ISC) of the Trustee. - Appoint the members of the ISC. - Appoint the Investment Consultant. - Decide on investment strategy, based on recommendations from the ISC and the Investment Consultant. - Appoint the Investment Managers and Custodian, based on recommendations from the ISC and the Investment Consultant.
+- Overall responsibility for the Plan's investments. - Compliance with legislative and regulatory requirements. - Define the terms of operation of the Strategic, Investment and Funding Sub-Committee (SIF) of the Trustee. - Appoint the members of the SIF. - Appoint the Strategic Investment Consultant. - Appoint the Manager for the Outsourced Chief Investment Officer role, as defined by the IMA. - Decide on investment strategy, based on recommendations from the SIF, Strategic Investment Consultant, and Manager. - Appoint the investment managers and Custodian, based or recommendations from the SIF and the Manager.

-The Trustee has established the ISC under written Terms of Reference to focus on investment issues.
-The ISC has been delegated the responsibility for ongoing monitoring of the current investment arrangements against their agreed objectives and for reviewing and making recommendations to the Trustee for changes to investment policy as necessary from time to time.
-These include recommendations on the overall strategic benchmark and the appointments of investment managers and advisors.
+The Trustee has established the SIF under written Terms of Reference to focus on investment issues.
+The SIF has been delegated the responsibility for ongoing monitoring of the current investment arrangements against their agreed objectives and for reviewing and making recommendations to the Trustee for changes to investment policy as necessary from time to time.
+These include recommendations on the overall strategic benchmark and the appointments of investment managers and advisers.